Skip to main content

 Species: Castor canadensis

-American Beavers are found throughout most of the North American continent, with exception to the desert ecosystems of Northwestern Mexico and the Southwestern US, as well as polar regions of Canada and Alaska beyond the tree line.
-As an aquatic mammal, Beavers are found in water-borne habitats such as River and Lake Systems as well as Wetlands.
-Beavers are known to be an Eco-engineer, meaning they are capable of significantly altering their environment.
+Beavers are found throughout most of the North American continent, with the exception of desert ecosystems such as Northwestern Mexico and the Southwestern US, as well as the polar regions of Canada and Alaska beyond the treeline.
+As an aquatic mammal, Beavers are found in water habitats such as river and lake systems as well as wetlands.
+Beavers are known to be an eco-engineer, meaning they are capable of significantly altering their environment.
 The construction of their dams, which are meant to provide a flooded area for their lodge and for foraging for food, can convert forested biomes with fast-flowing rivers into open wetlands and floodplains.

 +

 Beavers are monogomous, staying together as a mated pair for the duration of their lives, though if one of the Beavers die, then the other one will search for a new mate.
-In Canada, Beavers will mate during the winter months between January and March each year, while those in the southern parts of the North American Continent mate earlier.
+In Canada, Beavers will mate during the winter months between January and March each year, while those in the southern parts of the North American continent mate earlier.
 The gestation period is about three months, after which the female will birth a litter of 1 to 4 kits, but can be as many as 9.
 These kits are born with fur and sight, and are able to begin swimming within the first day of being born.
 The kits will stay within the lodge for most of their first month of life, after which they will begin to explore outside of their home.
-Kits are often weaned off of their mother's milk within the first 2 weeks, but this process may take as long as three months.
+Kits are often weaned off of their mother's milk within the first two weeks following their birth, but this process may take as long as three months.
 After their first year, the kits are old enough to aid in caring for any new kits that the parents give birth to, as well as assisting in foraging for food and building material.
 After two years, the offspring are forced to leave their parent's lodgings and establish their own territory, allowing for the parents to rear another litter.
 Beavers reach sexual maturity during their third year.
 Beavers have a lifespan that ranges from 10 to 20 years.
-Beaver kits are particularly vulnerable to predation, specifically from Wolves, Bears, Lynxes and large Mustelids such as Wolverines, Fishers and Otters.
-Adult Beavers are not predated on as frequently
+Beaver kits are particularly vulnerable to predation, specifically from wolves, bears, lynxes and large mustelids such as wolverines, fishers and otters.
+Adult Beavers are not predated on as frequently.